Possible Bearish Inside Day Candle Pattern Detected for Nisource Inc (NYSE:NI) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Nisource Inc (NYSE:NI)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Nisource Inc (NYSE:NI) based on the price action in the company's shares.
-Today's price range of $25.40 and $25.89 is within yesterday's high and low of the day.
+Yesterday's price range of $25.40 and $25.89 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Nisource Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 NiSource Inc. is an energy holding company.
 The Company's subsidiaries provide natural gas, electricity, and other products and services to customers located within a corridor that runs from the Gulf Coast through the Midwest to New England.

-Nisource Inc (NYSE:NI) has potential upside of 6.1% based on a current price of $25.46 and analysts' consensus price target of $27.02.
-Nisource Inc shares should first meet resistance at the 50-day moving average (MA) of $27.64 and find additional resistance at the 200-day MA of $28.20.
+There is potential upside of 8.2% for shares of Nisource Inc based on a current price of $24.97 and an average consensus analyst price target of $27.02.
+The stock should run into initial resistance at its 50-day moving average (MA) of $27.59 and subsequent resistance at its 200-day MA of $28.19.

 SmarTrend is monitoring the recent change of momentum in Nisource Inc. Please refer to our Company Overview for the results of our proprietary technical indicators that have been scanning shares of Nisource Inc in search of a potential trend change.